cmusmashlab/cmusmashlab.github.io/README.md

 3. Clone down your fork `git clone git@gitlab.cs.washington.edu:ubicomplab/ubicomplab.github.io.git`
 4. Serve the site and watch for markup/sass changes `jekyll serve`
 5. View your website at http://127.0.0.1:4000/
+6. Install bibtexparser (if you want to populate your pubs automatically)
-6. Commit any changes and push everything to the master branch of your GitHub user repository.
+7. Commit any changes and push everything to the master branch of your GitHub user repository.
 GitHub Pages will then rebuild and serve your website.